 Chemistry offers four distinct comprehensive majors with different emphases, three of which are certified by the American Chemical Society, giving them a bit of an added punch in the job and graduate school markets.
-Students in all of the comprehensive majors will find a diverse set of course offerings, all courses taught by professors who are readily accessible outside of the classroom, and hands-on access to state-of-the-art instrumentation.
+Students in all of the comprehensive majors will find a diverse set of course offerings, all courses taught by professors who are readily accessible outside of the classroom, and access to state-of-the-art instrumentation.

 The comprehensive majors share a common core of 36 to 39 credits —21 chemistry credits along with 15 to18 credits of math and physics.
 Each emphasis then includes its unique blend of upper level required and elective courses that leaves the student flexibility to focus on specific areas of interest.
 See the descriptions of the majors below, and follow the links to the online catalog to find all details.